ArtemIlinn/ValueAtRisk/README.md

 This is the Excel/Google Sheets dashboard designed to model Value at Risk for the portfolio of 3 assets.
 One can define capital ($), weights for the assets, method of VaR calculation, and confidence intervals.

-It incorporates Historical, Parametric (VCV), Cornish-Fisher, and Monte Carlo methods.
+It incorporates Historical, Parametric (VCV), Cornish-Fisher, and Monte Carlo methods, computes CVaR, runs Kupiec & Standard Coverage Tests.

 ![alt text](pics/vardashboard.png)